saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_12_running_agents_at_scale_v1_2.md

 Trust before intelligence.
 Architecture before agents.
 The three pillars are yours.

-*For Echo's complete metrics and progression, see Appendix M (Quick Reference Card).*
+*For Echo's complete metrics and progression, see Appendix E (Quick Reference Card).*

 ---